skip navigation

 Referees For Games

-To view referee assignments for U9-U19 games, coaches must access the tools where the game schedules are uploaded.
+To view referee assignments for U6-U19 games, coaches must login and access the tools where the game schedules are uploaded.

-• U9/U10 home and away games: The game schedules are created by SnVYSA and uploaded to Arbiter for referee assignment.
-NOTE: coaches must be set up by SnVYSA Registrar prior to accessing Arbiter.
+• U6-U10 home and away games: The game schedules are created by the SnVYSA Registrar/Scheduler and uploaded to Arbiter for referee assignment.
+NOTE: coaches must be set up by the SnVYSA Registrar prior to accessing Arbiter.

-• U11/U12 home games: The game schedules are created by EYSA and uploaded by SnVYSA to Arbiter for referee assignment.
-NOTE: coaches must be set up by SnVYSA Registrar prior to accessing Arbiter.
+• U11/U12 home games: The game schedules are created by EYSA and uploaded by the SnVYSA Registrar/Scheduler to Arbiter for referee assignment.
+NOTE: coaches must be set up by the SnVYSA Registrar prior to accessing Arbiter.

 • U11/U12 away games: The game schedules are created by EYSA and uploaded to Eastside Youth Soccer Association Referees (EYSA Referees) for referee assignment.

-• U13-U15 home and away games: The game schedules are created by D2 and SnVYSA uploads to East King County Soccer Referees (EKCSRA )for referee assignment.
+• U13-U19 home and away games: The game schedules are created by League Washington of Washington Youth Soccer and the SnVYSA Registrar/Scheduler adds them to East King County Soccer Referees (EKCSRA )for referee assignment.

-IMPORTANT: A parent volunteer must be recruited by every coach to be used as a back up "parent referee" in the event there is no referee assigned to a home game.
+A parent volunteer must be recruited by every coach to be used as a "back up volunteer referee" in the event there is no referee assigned to a home game.
 The home team is responsible for the referee.
-It is to the coaches advantage to have a volunteer “parent referee”.
+It is to the coaches advantage to have a volunteer parent recruited and registered as a volunteer with SnVYSA at the beginning of the season.

 Respect The Referees